HzaCode/DP2_BeginnersGuide/Study：detail_step.md

 # Creating a Study

-## Configuration (detail_step)
+## Configuring Detail Steps (`detail_step`)

-In the `detail_step` phase of a Study, you focus on obtaining more in-depth information from the detailed pages corresponding to each link extracted from the list page.
+In the `detail_step` of a Study, you focus on obtaining more in-depth information from the detailed pages corresponding to each link extracted from the list page.
 Correctly configuring the `detail_step` is crucial for building a complete dataset and analysis.

 ### Step Description